Bhupesh-V/memer-action/README.md

 ### Example workflow

-You can use the following workflow as it is, just copy/paste in a file named `greetings.yml` inside your workflow folder.
+You can use the following workflow as it is, just copy/paste in a file named `greetings.yml` inside your [workflows](https://github.com/Bhupesh-V/memer-action/tree/master/.github/workflows) folder.

 ```yaml
 name: Memer Workflow